Albin Kurti: Premiership

-On 3 February 2020, Albin Kurti was elected Prime Minister of Kosovo with 66 votes in favor and 10 abstains, 34 opposition MPs boycotted the vote and left the Kosovo assembly building.
+On 3 February 2020, Albin Kurti was elected Prime Minister of Kosovo with 66 votes in favour and 10 abstains, 34 opposition MPs boycotted the vote and left the Kosovo assembly building.

 One of the first decisions by Kurti and his cabinet was to repeal the unpopular pay raise awarded to ministers by the preceding Haradinaj government and return salaries to their previous amount.
 As a result, the Prime Minister's monthly wage set at €2,950 will return to €1,500 for Kurti.

 As part of his government's policy platform, Kurti seeks to introduce a three-month period of military conscription service in Kosovo, viewing it important to the country's defence.